ba-careerpath-7/TESLA_Stock_Price_Prediction_Project/README.md

 Using the Second Strategy, here are some Time Series models and their forecasts!

+Lets first at just the Time Series data itself!

 ### Plot of Time Series Data for 2016 to 2025 Monthly Tesla Stock Prices